 - Add half the cold water along with 1/8 cup of the extra virgin olive oil.
 Start mixing at medium speed.
 Add the rest of the water, little by little until the dough has come together.

 - Once the dough forms a ball, knead by hand for an additional 5 to 10 minutes, until smooth and uniform (not sticky).

 - When the dough is ready, cover it with plastic wrap and let it rest for an hour at room temperature or in the refrigerator overnight.

 - Divide the dough into two equal parts.

-- Start with one ball and working on a lightly floured work surface and roll it out.
-The object is to to keep it round and as thin as possible, almost transparent.
+- Start with one ball and work on a lightly floured work surface and roll it out.
+The object is to keep it around and as thin as possible, almost transparent.
 If you feel comfortable, you may toss it in the air like a pizza to expedite this process.
 If you get a few tears, just seal them up.
 This is a very forgiving dough!

 Lightly grease the bottom of the baking tray with olive oil and place one layer of stretched dough onto it.

 Add the Cresenza-Stracchino cheese, or any of the other cheeses, in pieces.